-Sometimes we don’t connect because we’re more focused on Mom and Dad.
-Sometimes we’re too busy putting out fires.
-Sometimes we just don’t know how.
+Sometimes we prioritize focusing on parents rather than connecting with kids.
+Sometimes we’re too busy putting out kidmin fires.
+Often we just don’t know how to break the ice.

-Whatever the case, anyone who leads and serves in Children’s Ministry needs to make it a priority to connect with kids early (as in, as soon as they walk in the building/classroom) and often (as in, different situations throughout the service/event).
+Whatever the case, anyone who leads and serves in children’s ministry must be connecting with kids.
+Do it early (as soon as they walk in) and often (in different situations and ways).

-Here are a few ideas on how to connect with kids to “break the ice” with kids of all ages:
+Here are 7 ideas for connecting with kids of all ages:

 1. Make sure you see eye to eye.

-This means you’ll need to get down to their level.
+This means you need to get down to children’s level.
 Kneel down on one knee and look them in the eye as you greet them with a smile.

 A gentle squeeze of the shoulder, a high five, or a pat on the head can go a long way.
-Just make sure to not invade physical space (some kids can be very shy about someone touching them, just like us big people) and to do it appropriately.
+Just don’t invade physical space.
+Some kids can be very shy about someone touching them, just like us big people.
+So always use touch appropriately.

 It always bugs me when I see leaders engage in conversation with parents and completely ignore the kids.
-How about we give a quick hello to the parents and then get down on a knee to strike up a conversation with the kids?
-More often than not, this will go a long way with both the kids and the parents.
+How about we give a quick hello to parents and then kneel down to strike up a conversation with kids?
+Usually this goes a long way with both the kids and the parents.

-I am terrible at remembering names.
-But our names are some of the most important words a person can speak to us, and it’s no different with kids.
-In fact, if you’ve been in KidMin more than a week or two, you’ve no doubt had a kid come up to you and ask if you remember their name!
-Find ways to learn and remember names.
+I’m terrible at remembering names.
+But our names are some of the most important words a person can speak to us.
+It’s no different with kids.
+In fact, if you’ve been in kidmin more than a week or two, you’ve no doubt had a kid come ask if you remember their name!
+So find ways to learn and remember names.

 5. Have a toy or game with you at all times.

-This is especially great for those shy kids.
-It’s amazing what a Gumby or Pokey bendable toy will do (yes, two of my favorites that work great because most kids today don’t know who they are!), or how a quick game of Jacks (yes, another old school game but one that is novel for today’s kids, can be played in about 30 seconds and is easy to carry) can warm up a conversation.
+This is especially great for shy kids.
+It’s amazing what a Gumby or Pokey bendable toy will do.
+(Yes, these two favorites of mine work great because most kids today don’t know who they are!)
+Likewise, a quick game of Jacks can warm up a conversation.
+(Yes, another old school game.
+But it’s novel for today’s kids, easy to carry, and takes about 30 seconds to play.)